-Since retiring he started and runs a private consulting firm, Precision Solutions Group, Inc, which provides advice and assistance to US and International companies on a variety of levels dealing with doing business with the US Government, DOD, Academia and private entities.
+Since retiring from the military he started and runs a private consulting firm, Precision Solutions Group, Inc, which provides advice and assistance to US and International companies on a variety of levels dealing with doing business with the US Government, DOD, Academia and private entities.
+He has been integral motivator to Templar titan’s management in the early years and has impeccable integrity.
 He remains active in engagement with current issues affecting US military veterans, active personnel and their families.

 - Edwin W. (Andy) Anderson, Jr.